LimeChain/gosemble-research/docs/2-go-to-wasm.md

 ### 2.2.2.
 Proposals

 * [GC proposal](https://github.com/WebAssembly/gc/blob/main/proposals/gc/Overview.md) might be handy to support an automatic memory management, but there are concerns how performant would be [[1]](https://github.com/WebAssembly/gc/issues/59), [[2]](https://github.com/WebAssembly/gc/issues/36).
-In addition to that, the Polkadot Runtime supports only WebAssembly MVP currently, also the GC proposal is under development and it is not yet clear if Polkadot will be able to leverage the GC proposal.
+In addition to that, the Polkadot Runtime supports only WebAssembly MVP currently, also the GC proposal is under development, and it is not yet clear if Polkadot will be able to leverage the GC proposal.
 Potential problems include determinism (is there anything in GC that causes ND?
 Can it be tamed efficiently?) and safety (Is it possible for a host to limit the resource consumption reliably and deterministically?).
 * allow setting protection and creating mappings within the contiguous linear memory.
 * there are only default linear memories, but new memory operators may be added after the MVP which can also access non-default memories.